Digital Identity (R)evolution

 More recently, another type of Digital Identity Provider is emerging, more decentralized, based on technology such as blockchain, putting end-users fully in control and allowing different service providers to share identity verification attestations.

 This type of scheme is called Self Sovereign Identities (SSI).

 Three types of digital ID schemes: siloed, federated, and based on self-sovereign identity.

 Looking at the future, we don't need a crystal ball to bet on the development of many digital identity schemes based on consortium, where financial institutions will have a clear role to play.

-For those that take the opportunities available to them, there will be many decisions to make – not least between the Federated and Self-Sovereign models.
+For those who take the opportunities available to them, there will be many decisions to make – not least between the Federated and Self-Sovereign models.

 Ultimately, there is no "one size fits all' solution.

-For a start, identity is very much tied to a country's cultural characteristics and regulatory framework.
+First, identity is tied to a country's cultural characteristics and regulatory framework.